 When deciding whether to repair or replace concrete, you need to factor in the period that each process takes.

-For instance, if the damaged area is part of a busy structure or building, being used by many people, then it will be worth repairing it rather than replacing it.
+For instance, if the damaged area is part of a busy structure or building, being used by many people, then it will be worth repairing it rather than replacing it, using concrete forming.
 The repair will take less time and thus will cause fewer disruptions.

 However, if the place isn’t busy, then a replacement might be the best option.